Some businesses think that proactive customer service is just a buzzword.

 Some Millennial and Gen Z customers even shop more over social media than on regular sites.

 To target these customers, link up your social channels with social media live chat.

-It'll allow your contact centre agents to manage all interactions within one dashboard.
+It'll allow your contact center agents to manage all interactions within one dashboard.

 That way, you'll always be at hand to talk to your customers - whatever social network they’re using.

-Unlike traditional customer service, proactive customer service is all about anticipating customer needs.
+Unlike traditional customer service, proactive customer service is all about anticipating your customers' needs.